-Because of the accelerated rate of change in organizations, individuals need to continuously nurture their careers so they can assume new roles quickly and confidently.
-LFGSM does not offer job placement; however, it is our belief that through careful planning, support and leveraging our network, the next step in a student's career is within reach.
+Due to the accelerated rate of change in organizations, individuals need to continuously nurture their careers so they can assume new roles quickly and confidently.
+LFGSM does not offer job placement; however, it is our belief that through a consistent job search strategy, leveraging a network and coaching support, the next step in a student's career is within reach.